 \subsection{System setup}

-Consider a particle with mass $m$ that moves with homogeneous mobility $\mu$ (or equivalently, friction coefficient $\gamma = 1/\mu$) in a homogeneous thermal bath at equilibrium and at a constant temperature $T$, as illustrated in Fig.~\ref{fig:STillus}.
+Consider a particle with mass $m$ that moves with homogeneous mobility $\mu$ (or equivalently, friction coefficient $\gamma = 1/\mu$) in a homogeneous thermal bath in equilibrium and at a constant temperature $T$, as illustrated in Fig.~\ref{fig:STillus}.
 The particle is subject to a potential $V_t(x)\equiv V(x,\lambda_t)$ whose shape is controlled by a time-dependent deterministic protocol $\lambda_t$.
 Moreover, a non-conservative force $f_t(x)$ (e.g. solenoidal) is exerted on the particle.
 The dynamics of the particle is described by the underdamped Langevin equation

-where $B_t$ is a Brownian noise, where $P_t$ is the momentum of the particle at time $t$ and $X_t$ is its position.
-The first order equations~\eqref{ILEK2} can be written by an equivalent one-dimensional second-order equation
+where $B_t$ is a Brownian noise, where $P_t$ is the momentum of the particle at time $t$, and where $X_t$ is its position.
+The first order equations~\eqref{ILEK2} can be written equivalently as the one-dimensional second order equation

 For reasons of simplicity, in stochastic thermodynamics it is customary to consider the overdamped limit, which we introduce in the following. \begin{leftbar} In the overdamped limit, $m \mu \ll 1$, the position $X_t$ of the particle is described by the \textbf{overdamped, isothermal Langevin equation}